nims-spin-theory/MLIP_HOT/README.md

 **Key Points:**
 - Using multiple strain strategies increases the chance of finding true global minima
 - Dividing datasets into chunks (`-s` and `-r` flags) enables parallel processing across different compute nodes
-- The convex hull analysis requires both the target compounds, terminal elements, and competing phases to be optimized with the same MLIP model.
+- The convex hull analysis requires the target compounds, terminal elements, and competing phases to all be optimized with the same MLIP model
+- In practice, the convex hull compounds can be generated at first and run optimization of screened compounds, elements, and convex hull compounds at the same time.